-News Americas, WASHINGTON, D.C., Tues.
-July 19, 2016: The U.S. on Monday issued a new travel warning on Haiti, advising U.S. citizens travelling to or living on the Caribbean island about the lack of adequate emergency medical facilities, and the security environment in Haiti.
-The warning comes as the United States suspended financial assistance to Haitiâ€™s electoral authorities as they plan to redo a presidential vote that a special commission found was marred by widespread fraud and as the Permanent Council of the Organization of American States (OAS) will receive the Minister of Foreign Affairs of the Republic of Haiti, Pierrot Delienne, on Wednesday, July 20, at 10:00 EDT to discuss the evolving political and electoral situation in Haiti.
+WASHINGTON, D.C. - The United States has issued a new travel warning on Haiti, advising American citizens travelling to or living on the Caribbean island about the lack of adequate emergency medical facilities and the security environment there.
+The warning came as the U.S. suspended financial assistance to Haitiâ€™s electoral authorities as they plan to redo a presidential vote that a special commission found was marred by widespread fraud.